Talent or Opportunity?

 Sure, it takes talent to succeed.
 But a successful person also recognizes that opportunities are their true paths to success.

 I was recently listening to Outliers, an audiobook by Malcom Gladwell.
-The book profiles several successful people and the hours of practice they needed to become expert at what they do or become successful.
+The book profiles several successful people and the hours of practice they needed to become experts at what they do or become successful.
 But another theme ran through the book – it was that the opportunities that they capitalized on had launched their success.

 Of course, preparation played a major part in their success.
 But we all know people who are super-prepared, magnificently talented, but who miss many opportunities to be at the top of their field.
 Why?
 What held them back from what they’d trained for?